Saturday, February 29, 2020

 #PNMPAAAcquisition, #PNAmphibianAircraftAcquisition

 * Status: First bidding attempt failed.
 No attempt made yet to restart project.
 Philippine Navy prefers the Canadian-made VIking AIr DHC-6-400 Twin Otter Guardian 400.
 Project has been temporarily cancelled for failing to reach re-bidding phase as of end of 2022.
 So far this project has not been included under Horizon 3 Phase 1 procurement list as submitted by the DND to Pres.
-Ferdinand Marcos Jr. for in-principle approval on May 2023.
+Ferdinand Marcos Jr. for in-principle approval on May 2023, but is expected to be acquired in other ways.

 ===============